 The B.S. in Business and Bible offers four concentrations from which to choose, Business Administration and Ethics, Human Resources Management, Leadership, or Sports Management.
-The major includes 30 credit hours in the Bible major, 39 credit hours from the General Education curriculum, 30 credit hours in the Business major, and 30 credit hours of open electives.
+The major includes 30 credit hours in the Bible major, 42 credit hours from the General Education curriculum, a minimum of 33 credit hours in the Business major, and a maximum of 15 credit hours of open electives.
 If desired, the student may choose to pursue a minor in lieu of open electives.

 The B.S. in Business degree completion program offers transfer students who have 45 hours or more of transfer credit the opportunity to concentrate on the Business major while earning a minor in Bible and still gaining a broad-based general education.
-The degree includes 30 hours in the major, 32 hours of General Education, 18 hours in the Bible minor, and 40 hours of open electives.
+The degree includes 30 hours in the major, 35 hours of General Education, 18 hours in the Bible minor, and 37 hours of open electives.
 There is also an option to take the 12-hour Sports Management concentration.